 Yes.
-In addition to welcomgin juniors and senrions, the program is open to recent engineering and computer science graduates beginning study in a technology policy-related Master’s program or law school.
+In addition to welcoming juniors and seniors, the program is open to recent engineering and computer science graduates beginning study in a technology policy-related Master’s program or law school.

 No. Students must have completed their freshman and sophomore years of college.
 Applicants must be fully committed to an engineering or computer science major.
 The program sponsors believe that a solid background in engineering/ computer science coursework is required to give you the grounding needed to relate your engineering training to public policy.

-The sponsoring societies begin reviewing applications in mid-January.
-Once the choices are made, students are contacted with sponsorship offers, usually in mid-February.
+The sponsoring societies begin reviewing applications in mid-February.
+Once the choices are made, students are contacted with sponsorship offers, usually in mid-March.

 If you think you are likely to accept another internship or anticipate some other contingency that would prevent you fulfilling your commitment to the WISE program, you are asked not to apply and/or accept a WISE sponsorship offer.
 It is very difficult to fill vacancies that occur within a month or two of the start of the summer program.
 Certain costs (e.g. the cost of the reserved dorm room) are not refundable if you change your mind and then elect not to participate